-If you were given the seating layout of an airplane and had to decide the seating arrangement of passengers who are going onboard, how would you arrange them knowing that a few of them have recently traveled to countries that had just experience a deadly outbreak?
+If you were given the seating layout of an aeroplane and had to decide the seating arrangement of passengers who are going on board, how would you arrange them knowing that a few of them have recently travelled to countries that had just experience a deadly outbreak?
 What if some of them were showing mild to extreme symptoms but you’re not in the position to diagnose, just to arrange the seating?
 How would you place them knowing there are children, elderly people and pregnant women on the plane and that seats are limited?
 Give your reasoning.*

 It’s beyond geography.
-It’s values.
+It’s valued.
 It’s caring.
 It’s global citizenship.
-It’s shared responsibility.
-It’s one of the many teaching materials that we have created to ensure that teaching and learning in the classroom is meaningful.
+It’s a shared responsibility.
+It’s one of the many teaching materials that we have created to ensure that teaching and learning in the classroom are meaningful.
 Didn’t we create a curriculum that would prepare our kids to one day solve real problems?
 Why can’t one day be today?
 What’s stopping us from putting the curriculum to test?

-While the world continue to be increasingly interconnected, it also feels like it’s getting more polarized than ever.
+While the world continues to be increasingly interconnected, it also feels like it’s getting more polarized than ever.
 There are still human rights violations, inequality in gender, race and communities and poverty almost everywhere in the world.
-How do we prepare our children for the ever changing challenging world?
+How do we prepare our children for the ever-changing challenging world?

 We’d love to hear back from the people on the net.

 *In case you were wondering, no, not allowing them on the plane is not an option for this particular activity.

 ** Research has shown that there is very little risk of any communicable disease being transmitted onboard an aircraft (WHO)

 ***No correlation between video games and real life violence